Best Down Jackets for Outdoor Adventures

 Weight: 16.5 oz Fill: 5 oz./700-fill

-The Rab Microlight Alpine (click here for women’s version) is one of the heavier options on our list, but it’s also one of the best suited for harsh environments.
+The Rab Microlight Alpine (click here for women’s version) is one of the heavier options on our list, but it’s also one of the best winter down jackets out there and ideally suited for harsh environments.

-We’re big fans of the features on this one.
-There’s an adjustable hood and stiffened peak to maximize visibility whilst shielding you from the elements, a zoned baffle stitch-through construction to keep the insulation spread evenly and eliminate cold spots, internally elasticated cuffs, a drawcord-adjustable hem, zippered hand pockets, and a large zippered chest pocket.
+We’re big fans of the features.
+There’s an adjustable hood and stiffened peak to maximize visibility whilst shielding you from the elements, a zoned baffle stitch-through construction to spread insulation evenly and eliminate cold spots, internally elasticated cuffs, a drawcord-adjustable hem, zippered hand pockets, and a large zippered chest pocket.

 • PROs